-Considering ESG factors is an essential part of the investment decision-making process.
-ESG analysis may uncover unintended or mispriced risk; for example, increased regulatory scrutiny and legislative changes have substantial positive and negative impacts on financial performance.
-Polus believes that well- run companies tend to have better ESG credentials and generate better returns.
-Most importantly, improving the ESG performance of a company, in our view, creates value as it is essential for long-term sustainability and it increases the breadth and quality of the potential buyer base on exit.
+Considering ESG factors is an essential part of the investment process.
+ESG analysis may uncover unintended or mispriced risk; for example, increased regulatory scrutiny and legislative changes can have substantial positive and negative impacts on financial performance.
+Polus believes that well-run companies tend to have better ESG credentials and generate better returns.
+Most importantly, improving the ESG performance of a company, in our view, creates value as it is essential for long-term sustainability and increases the breadth and quality of the potential buyer base on exit.
 Sub-standard ESG performance is not a barrier to investing if the intention is to improve it via our engagement.
 In addition, shorting securities of companies with poor ESG performance can trigger positive change.

-Often, financial considerations are cited as a reason for poor ESG performance as there tends to be an initial cost to implementing better ESG policies.
-The payback of an ESG strategy may take some time before which the benefits are seen.
-The benefits may be hard to measure or be predominantly non-financial in the form of positive externalities (or fewer negative externalities).
-Polus believes that improvements are much more likely to occur if the investment manager community pushes for change, especially if done in a coordinated manner.
+Often, financial considerations are cited as a reason for poor ESG performance, as there tends to be an initial cost to implementing better ESG policies.
+The payback of an ESG strategy may take some time before the benefits are seen.
+The benefits may be hard to measure and/or predominantly non-financial in the form of positive externalities (or fewer negative externalities).
+Polus believes improvements are much more likely to occur if the investment manager community pushes for change, especially if done in a coordinated manner.

-By adopting this policy, Polus formalises its approach to managing ESG issues so that these are integral to our investment process.
+By adopting this policy, Polus formalises its approach to incorporating ESG considerations into its investment process.